 HOLE UP IN A COSY BAR

 At the first sign of threatening weather, gather your best group of drinking buddies and head straight for your local watering hole.
 Nab a cosy corner, order a few rounds and stay put until the skies clear.
 Quality booze, food and friends are really all you need, but to take your rainy day pub game up a notch, choose somewhere with board games or a fireplace.
-Our favourites include The Scratch, Southside Tea Room, At Sixes and Sevens, The Gresham, Barbara and bar-slash-arcade Netherworld.
+Our favourites include The Scratch, the revamped Southside (formerly Southside Tea Room), At Sixes and Sevens, The Gresham, Barbara and bar-slash-arcade Netherworld.
 Endless hours of rain-less fun are guaranteed.

 GET CULTURED IN A NICE DRY GALLERY

 A rainy day is the perfect opportunity to finally catch that exhibition you've been meaning to see.
 Escape the elements and step into a haven of vibrant and colourful artworks that will surely take your mind off the wild weather.
 Some of our go-to inner Brisbane galleries include Artisan, Maud Creative, Milani Gallery, Cut Thumb Laundry, Jugglers Art Space and Jan Murphy Gallery — and the inner-city double that is the Gallery of Modern Art and the Queensland Art Gallery, of course.
 Spend all day browsing the talent and leave with some newfound inspiration to pick up a paintbrush.